Steps to Earning Substance Abuse Counselor Certification in Ohio

 Substance Abuse Counselor Jobs in Columbus, Cleveland, and Throughout Ohio

-- The Buckeye Ranch, Grove City: Providing services for youth and families dealing with substance abuse issues.
+• The Buckeye Ranch, Grove City: Providing comprehensive services for youth and families dealing with substance abuse issues

-- North Community Counseling Centers, Columbus: Offering diverse behavioral health services.
+• North Community Counseling Centers, Columbus: Offering diverse behavioral health services across multiple locations

 As a substance abuse counselor in Ohio, you’ll be at the forefront of helping individuals and families overcome addiction, contributing to healthier communities throughout the state.
-With a variety of job settings and a strong demand for services, this is a rewarding career path for those committed to making a difference.
+With strong demand for services and diverse employment options, this career path offers both stability and meaningful impact.

 Substance Abuse Counselor Salary in Columbus, Cleveland, and Throughout Ohio